 I got the card.
 Now what?

 - Make timely payments.
 Set up autopay or make a one-time payment online at the Deserve website.

 - Avoid interest.
 After the close of each billing cycle, you have a grace period of 23 days to pay your balance.
 If you do, you won’t pay interest on your purchases.

 - Avoid fees.
 Late payments come with fees of up to $25.

 - Contact customer service.
 If you have questions, contact Deserve customer support at 800-316-7258.
-Representatives are available Monday through Thursday from 5 a.m. to 7 p.m. and Friday through Saturday from 5 a.m. to 3 p.m.
-Pacific standard time.
+Representatives are available Monday through Friday from 7 a.m. to 5 p.m. and Saturday from 7 a.m. to 12 p.m.
+PST.

-Still not sure this is the right card for you?
-Compare your options with our comprehensive guide to credit cards.
+Not sure if this is the right card for you?
+Compare your options for student credit cards before making a decision.